polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/tracks-origin.md

 9. **Support Curve:** Depicts the minimum percentage of total votes in favor of a proposal over time during the Decision Period.
 Support percentage is defined as the proportion of aye and abstained votes (without conviction) relative to the system's total possible votes (i.e., the active issuance).

 For instance, a runtime upgrade (requiring a set_code call) has far-reaching implications for the ecosystem compared to the approval of a treasury tip (via a reportAwesome call).
 As a result, distinct origins are assigned for these actions, each with predefined parameters such as deposits, support, approval thresholds, and minimum enactment periods tailored to their specific requirements.

+!!!note
+    More information about terminology, parimiters can be fount on the [OpenGov Origins Wiki](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins){target=\_blanck} page.

 In the table below you can find all **Origins** and its **Tracks** on Polkadot chain: